TauConsortium/variant-visualizer/README.md

 # Variant Visualizer

-A Dash-based web application to visualize case/control variant counts.
-You may generate graphs from our predefined datasets or upload custom `.txt` files yourself.
-We have used it to plot the allelic counts of variant in neurodegeneration associated genes in the TANGL and ReDLat cohorts
+A Dash-based web application designed to visualize and compare allelic counts in selected genes across multiple cohorts. \
+We have used it to plot the allelic counts of variant in neurodegeneration associated genes in the TANGL and ReDLat cohorts. \
+You can see it in action here: [Variant Visualizer: TANGL and ReDLat](doi.org/10.5062/F4BR8QFB )

 ![plot](assets/image.png)